GregBaugues/track-jacket/1-installed.md

-# What Seth just put on my machine?
+# What did Seth just put on my machine?

-Of the apps Seth put on your machine, iTerm2 and Sublime text are the most important.
+Of your recently added apps, iTerm2 and Sublime text are the most important.
 We'll be spending a bulk of our time in there.

 ## [iTerm2](http://iterm2.com/)
 A "console" or "terminal" gives you Godlike control over you machine from a command line.
 Your Mac came with an app called Terminal. iTerm2 is a slightly better version of that.
 We'll start off by using iTerm to do a lot of the things you currently do in finder: navigating directories, moving files around, running programs.